paire-tech/paire-deep-psma-submission/README.md

    make build
    ```

 2. **Download the model weights:** The model weights are not included in this repository.
 You need to obtain them and place them in the `weights/` directory.
-Contact us to obtain the model weights.
+You can find the weights on S3.

 ### How To Use